 Time Warner has been reporting comprehensively on corporate social responsibility longer than any major media company based in the U.S. Partnering with an increasingly diverse community of stakeholders has informed and guided many our systems, policies and controls in place throughout the company.

 Time Warner creates and distributes content that informs, entertains and inspires people of all ages around the world.
 It is in this endeavor that we have a significant impact on society and are guided by a core set of values: journalistic integrity, freedom of expression, diversity of viewpoints and responsible content.

 Time Warner is committed to conducting business in an environmentally responsible manner and to reducing its environmental footprint.
-We focus our environmental stewardship efforts in five areas: energy and greenhouse gas reduction; green feature film and television production; forestry and paper; waste reduction and recycling; and green building.
+We focus our environmental stewardship efforts in four areas: energy and greenhouse gas reduction; green feature film and television production; waste reduction and recycling; and green building.